Gordonei/ForwardFinancialFramework/README.md

 The vision of F^3 is to allow financial engineers to express valuation computations naturally while taking advantage of the plethora of new computing platforms available.

-The application framework also serves as a test case for research into domain-orienteted, heterogeneous computing.
+The application framework also serves as a test case for research into domain-orienteted heterogeneous computing.

 Current Underlyings and Derivatives Supported:
  * Black-Scholes Stochastic Underlyings